smohith/cp4i-install/README.md

    ![operator-pods.png](images/operator-pods.png)

 ### Install the CP4I Operators and their dependencies
-You can use the quick approach and install all of the CP4I operators at once by using the Cloud Pak for Integration operator, or install only a subset of operators by selecting only the capbilities and runtimes you want in your cluster.
-We will choose the latter in this lab.
+You can use the quick approach and install all of the CP4I operators at once by using the `IBM Cloud Pak for Integration` operator, or install them one by one by selecting only the capabilities and runtimes you want in your cluster.
+We will choose the latter approach in this lab.

 1. If you are not within the `OperatorHub` menu of the OpenShift console follow the instructions in Step 3 from the previous section and search for `ibm common service` and click on its tile.